inscopix/inscopix-cnmfe/README.md

 ## Tuning Parameters to Optimize Performance
-To learn more about the effect of each parameter on the algorithm or to determine the best course of action for fine-tuning parameters based on the results obtained, please consult our documentation on Inscopix CNMFe Parameters [here](docs/parameter_tuning.md).
+To learn more about the effect of each parameter on the algorithm or to determine the best course of action for fine-tuning parameters based on the results obtained by the algorithm, please consult our documentation on Inscopix CNMFe Parameters [here](docs/parameter_tuning.md).

 ## Contribute to Inscopix CNMFe